royceltd/laravel-bulksms/README.md

 ![Bulk sms Dashboard](https://roycebulksms.com/assets/outbox.png)

-This package provides an easy inteface for sending SMS in your laravel application and also a Facade to send SMS from any controller.
+This package provides  a Facade to send SMS from any controller.
 Open a free account [Royce BulkSMS](https://roycebulksms.com), under API menu click generate API.
 Copy the API key and paste it in your .env file

 ```sh
 API_KEY=apikey